 6. Understand the value of your college investment.

 Learn More About Financing College

 Visit St. Edward’s and meet with a Student Financial Services advisor.
 We’re here to help you make a plan.

 While college is a major expense, it’s an investment that appreciates over a lifetime.
 It’s important to realize its long-term impact on your career and future.

-As you explore the value different schools offer, consider a sampling of what you get at St. Edward’s that adds up to a return on your investment: small classes taught by professors who get to know you; critical and creative thinking skills; internship and research opportunities; international learning experiences; one-on-one academic advising; faculty and alumni networks; career-services support for life; and post-graduate success as proven by our alumni.
+As you explore the value different schools offer, consider a sampling of what you get at St. Edward’s that adds up to a return on your investment: small classes taught by professors who get to know you; critical and creative thinking skills; a success coach and academic advisor who guide and support you throughout your college career; internship and research opportunities in Austin and beyond; international learning experiences; faculty and alumni networks; career-services support for life; and post-graduate success as proven by our alumni.

 At St. Edward’s, we’re invested in your future.
 Our educational experience is personalized to your goals.
 It’s sustainable, equipping you for today’s careers and those in the decades to come.
 It prepares you to graduate with self-confidence and purpose, ready and able to contribute to a better world.